evancohen/docs.smart-mirror.io/docs/development_and_contributing.md

  - **Localize the smart mirror** in a new language language (or improve an existing one)
  - **Helping others** on [Discord](https://discord.gg/EMb4ynW).

-If you are a developer and have a feature/capability you'd like to see, why not spent a couple of hours and help build it?
+If you are a developer and have a feature/capability you'd like to see, why not spend a couple of hours and help build it?

 The process is straight-forward.